 After your first appointment, it’s important to have routine check-ups to ensure you are in your best sexual and reproductive health.
-Most gynecologists recommend annual check-ups, and these usually involve typical exams, as well as counseling and advice.
+Most gynaecologists recommend annual check-ups, and these usually involve typical exams, as well as counselling and advice.

-A gynecologist doctor is there to help you be as happy and healthy as you can be, so don’t be nervous about your first appointment.
-This is a crucial important step in the direction of sexual and reproductive health.
+A gynaecologist doctor is there to help you be as happy and healthy as you can be, so don’t be nervous about your first appointment.
+This is a crucially important step in the direction of sexual and reproductive health.

 Leslie Perez enjoys writing about beauty and health.
 She is dedicated to living a life that is full of happiness that comes from living healthfully.
 Aside from writing about makeup routines and healthful eating- she enjoys writing about exercise, especially for pregnant woman.